 Let’s think about this overlooked verse.
 Lev.
 23:22 reads, “When you reap the harvest of your land, you shall not wholly reap the corners of your field when you reap, nor shall you gather any gleaning from your harvest.
 You shall leave them for the poor and for the stranger: I am the Lord your God.”
 Again, do you notice how at first glance this verse seems out of place?
 Yet, God doesn’t make mistakes, and He put this verse where it is for a purpose.

 This purpose can be realized even if we aren’t farmers with a harvest to be gleaned.
 The principle is the same.
-For us it’s so easy to get all wrapped up in making a living or get involved in various projects, even in laboring in word and doctrine, but in all this we shouldn’t forget to look after the needs of others, especially the poor, the widows, the fatherless, the strangers and “thy neighbor.”
+God seems to be figuratively telling us not to grab after every grape in our lives.
+For us it’s so easy to get all wrapped up in making a living or get involved in various projects at home or even church related ones, but in all this we shouldn’t forget to look after the needs of others, especially the poor, the widows, the fatherless, the strangers and “thy neighbor.”

 James put it best when he wrote, “Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their trouble, and to keep oneself unspotted from the world” (James 1:27).
 It’s called sanctification and just like justification and glorification we don’t do any of them.
 God does them through Christ in us because He loves us and wants us to live forever with Him in the Kingdom of agape love in true eternal righteousness.